odewahn/cloud-functions-with-react/README.md

 # Using Google Cloud Functions with React

 [Cloud Functions](https://cloud.google.com/functions/) is Google's entry into the [serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) craze.
-This architectural approach promises to dramatically reduce the cost and complexity of developing, scaling, and operating a web application.
-While there are still a host of issues to resolve, the potential benefits are enormous.
+This architectural approach promises to dramatically reduce the cost and complexity of developing, scaling, and operating networked applications.
+While there are still a host of issues to resolve, the potential benefits are enormous, especially for microservices, IoT, and mobile applications.

 This article and [companion github repo](https://github.com/odewahn/cloud-functions-with-react) show how to use Cloud Functions as the backend for a React app that can be deployed as a static website.
 While frameworks like [serverless](https://serverless.com/) provide more features, the approach presented here is a simple and quick way to get a basic frontend and backend up and running quickly.